-A UN colonel and primary science officer assigned to the UNS Arboghast to investigate the Eros impact crater on Venus.
+A UNMC colonel and primary science officer assigned to the UNS Arboghast to investigate the Eros impact crater on Venus.

 - Boring, but Practical: His job entails explaining science to people who only know war and politics.
-As a result, he suffers from a severe lack of imagination, but is still regardless a respectable scientist.
+As a result, he tends to stay firmly planted in known and solid scientific reality instead of getting caught up in flights of fancy, the way more imaginative scientists like Michael Iturbi do.
+Michael thinks Janus suffers from a severe lack of imagination, but is still regardless a respectable scientist.

 - Hidden Depths: Despite the nature of his work, he's still mesmerized by the wonders of science.Janus: When I was little, I was fascinated by stars.
 I thought they were magic.
 I kept coming up with all these crazy theories about how they worked.
 I drove my father crazy with all my questions.